 October Kicks Off Holiday-Planning Season: A Step-by-Step Guide from Booking to Beach on Cousine Island

 October is when the most successful Seychelles holidays begin — not in flight lounges or on beaches, but in planning.
 From mid-November through January, demand for villas, yachts and inter-island transfers rises sharply, and the most sought-after private islands lock in reservations months in advance.
-October is the quiet window in which you can still secure the best of everything, especially if your journey ends on Cousine Island — a conservation-driven, privately-run island that accommodates only a handful of guests at a time.
+Late October and early November is the quiet window in which you can still secure the best of everything, including a leisurely stay on Cousine Island — a conservation-driven, privately-run island that accommodates only a handful of guests at a time.

 Calmer seas, easing winds, and clearer underwater visibility, as noted in the Eco-Calendar, make October the ideal time when both logistics and conditions align, allowing travelers to design multi-island holidays that culminate in complete seclusion.